SYSTM-JFill/SYSTM-JFill/README.md

 ## 📁 Projects

+### 👮:cop [LAPD Payroll Analysis(#)
+A payroll analysis of the City of LA using Holts-Winter forecasting.
+Anonamly detection

 ### 🧠 [AI Company Funding Model](#)
 A Business Intelligence analysis of seed-round funding based on mentions of AI.